 3.3 Prospects for interest rates

-The Council has appointed Link Group as its treasury advisor and part of their service is to assist the Council to formulate a view on interest rates.
-Link provided the following forecasts on 20th December 2021.
+Part of the Link Group service is to assist the Council to formulate a view on interest rates.
+Link provided the following forecasts on 19th December 2022.
 These are forecasts for certainty rates, gilt yields plus 0.8%.